You have got there still saying that the tropical storm is barreling through South Florida.

 Just throw some dirt in there.

-Now, this madmen story, this is Megan Daum, the fourth season of Mad Men starts Sunday, and with it another round of opportunities to both marvel and gasp at how much things have changed since the early 60s.
+The fourth season of Mad Men starts Sunday, and with it, another round of opportunities to both marvel and gasp at how much things have changed since the early 60s.

-I I just I laugh myself silly when I read these feminizes, looking back on that period, and they Can't believe it.
+I just laugh myself silly when I read these feminazis looking back on that period and they can't believe it.

 They're appalled.